pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ```

+#### Push payload helper

-Push payload helper: Use helper to format Push payloads for publishing Push messages (see Create Push Payload Helper Section).
+Use the helper method to construct push payloads for the Message parameter (see Create Push Payload Helper).

 ## Publish (builder pattern)

-Note: Builder pattern; optional args can be omitted.
+- Publishes message on a channel using a fluent builder.
+Omit optional args as needed.

 ### Method(s)